 \subsection{Application in water functionalization}

-In order to evaluate the amount of reactive species that effectively reach the target upon Direct or Indirect plasma treatment, water samples were exposed to the plasma jet and effluent, respectively.
-Petri dishes filled with 10 ml of distilled water were placed below the spacer in a way that the distance between the bottom of the spacer and the water surface was nearly 1 mm.
+In order to perform a semi-quantitative evaluation of the amount of reactive species that effectively reach the target upon Direct or Indirect plasma treatment, water samples were exposed to the plasma jet and effluent, respectively.
+Petri dishes filled with 10 ml of distilled water were placed under the spacer in a way that the distance between the bottom of the spacer and the water surface was nearly 1 mm.
 The water samples were then exposed to the plasma jet or to the effluent for 3 minutes.

-After plasma exposure, the plasma treated water (PTW) samples were analyzed using absorption spectroscopy.
-For this purpose, an UV–Vis spectrometer from Perkin Elmer (model Lambda25) was employed to obtain absorption curves in the wavelength range from 200 nm to 280 nm.
-The kind of RONS formed in liquid phase were then investigated by fitting the experimental data with absorbance data of various RONS ($f_j = f_{RONS_{j}}$) as a function of the wavelength ($\lambda$).
-The absorbance data were extracted from works that presented absorbance as a function of the wavelength for RONS in aqueous medium \cite{Ling_uv-vis_2013, oh_-situ_2016, oh_uvvis_2017, Liu_quantifying_2019}.
+After plasma exposure, the plasma-treated water (PTW) samples were analyzed using absorption spectroscopy.
+Absorption curves in the wavelength range from 200 nm to 280 nm were acquired on an UV–Vis spectrometer from Perkin Elmer (model Lambda25). {In order to enhance the reliability of the measurements, the analysis of the treated samples was conducted in the same sequence as their plasma exposure.
+This methodology was implemented to mitigate any potential variations that could arise between the time of exposure and the time of sample analysis.} The kinds of RONS formed in the liquid phase were then investigated by fitting the experimental absorbance curve with absorbance data for various RONS ($f_j = f_{RONS_{j}}$) as a function of the wavelength ($\lambda$).
+These absorbance data were extracted from works that presented absorbance as a function of the wavelength for RONS in aqueous medium \cite{Ling_uv-vis_2013, oh_-situ_2016, oh_uvvis_2017, Liu_quantifying_2019}.
 The equation used to perform the curve fitting has the following general form:

 where $m_j$ are multipliers of $f_j$($\lambda$) and g($\lambda$) is the resulting curve.
-If the UV-Vis system used to measure the absorption spectrum has absorbance calibration, then the $m_j$ multipliers return the concentrations of each of the RONS in the plasma treated water \cite{oh_uvvis_2017, Petkovic_assessment_2024}.
-The fitting procedure is done using the Levenberg-Marquardt (\textit{leastsq}) method implemented in the minimize function of the \textit{Lmfit} python package \cite{Newville_lmfit_2016}.
-It finds the $m_j$ values that minimize the chi-squared ($X^2$) value between the experimental data and the fit curve.
+If the UV-Vis system used to measure the absorption spectrum has absorbance calibration, then the $m_j$ multipliers return the concentrations of each of the RONS in the plasma-treated water \cite{oh_uvvis_2017, Petkovic_assessment_2024}.